Michael John Hurdzan: Affiliations

 Hurdzan is a past president of the American Society of Golf Course Architects, and was once on its board of governors; he is a member of its Environmental Impact and Professional Development Committees.
 He is also a past chairman of the board of directors of Fore Hope, and still serves on its advisory board.
 Hurdzan is a past member of the Green Section and current member of the Architectural Archive Committees of the United States Golf Association.
 In 1995, at Golf and the Environment initiative of the United States Environmental Protection Agency, he was a member of the national steering committee and was on its board of directors too; he was also on the agronomy advisory poard of the PGA Tour in 1998.
 Hurdzan once "served on a panel for Golf Course Superintendents Association of America's professional development initiative", and was "1 of 5 Story Tellers selected [in 2012] to represent the Golf Course Industry on Capitol Hill (Washington, D.C.)".

 Bradley S. Klein wrote in the Golf Magazine that "Until recently, Hurdzan was an Army Colonel (Special Forces Branch).
 He also manages to stay active through his memberships in the American Society of Landscape Architects, Golf Collector's Society, Donald Ross Society, Shivas Irons Society, National Stereoscopic Society, and the board of directors of the International Turfgrass Society."

 Hurdzan has developed and taught some seminars for Golf Course Superintendents Association of America.
 He also established the Dr. Michael J. Hurdzan Endowment Fund with The Environmental Institute for Golf (a philanthropic organization of Golf Course Superintendents Association of America) for the purpose of funding environmental research on golf courses.

 Projects

-As at December 2012, Hurdzan is acclaimed for designing over 400 golf courses and projects around the world.
+Hurdzan is credited with being involved in the design or remodeling over 400 golf courses around the world.
 Some of the golf courses designed or co-designed by him are on the "Top 100" or "Best in State" lists of Golfweek, Golf Digest and Golf Magazine.
 Erin Hills which was selected to host the U.S. Open in 2017 is also on the Golf Digest's 2013–14 ranking of America's 100 Greatest Public Courses.